 - The project of the future.
 It should be the project that the future you would do – an exciting possibility to show your ambitions.

-All in all, the portfolio is a project of itself.
+All in all, the portfolio is a project in itself.
 What works to choose, how to combine them, and how to tell a story through your portfolio – all those things also need some design work to be done.

 Well, CV is most of the time a requirement from the HR department, whereas the portfolio is what the art director would see and base its decision on.
 In other words, HR would look at your CV and just see if you have the required skills (like Photoshop and Time management) written down.
 However, the creative director would see those skills implemented through the design.
 It doesn’t mean you have to send plain text blocks as your CV, but it is better to spend time polishing the portfolio than a CV.